 - Keep flammables like matches, lighters, out of reach of the children.

 Fire extinguishers have evolved over the last 50 years and have become easier to operate as well.
-However, in the event of a fire, there is no time to read the instructions.
-So, educate yourself and your family, including older children about the use of a fire extinguisher.
+However, there is no time to read the instructions in the event of a fire.
+So, educate yourself and your family, including older children about the use of a fire extinguisher as soon as possible.

-If you have one at home, replace it regularly as indicated on the cylinder.
-Here is a list of the types of fire extinguishers that you can use.
-For most of the fires, dry powder or a carbon dioxide fire extinguisher would work well.
-However, you also need a fire blanket for kitchen fires, especially caused by cooking fats and spirits.
+If you have a fire extinguisher at home, replace it regularly as indicated on the cylinder.
+Here is a list of the Types of Fire Extinguishers that you can use.

 The fire escapes and the stairs should be kept clear of everything.
 So don’t litter near the fire escapes.
 If you find that the fire escapes are locked, bring it to the notice of your residential management.
 If you can, arrange for a lecture on fire safety every year.
 A detailed list of posters on fire safety is available at the end of this article.
 Do spend time going through them once.

 Fire can happen anytime.
-It is important that there is an escape plan ready for your family.
+There must be an escape plan ready for your family.
 Here are the things you need to ensure.

 - Take the fire drills seriously.